 TC AC 28

-High affinity BET bromodomain ligand (Kd values are 40 and 800 nM for Brd2(2) and Brd2(1), respectively).
+TC AC 28 is a high affinity BET bromodomain ligand (Kd values are 40 and 800 nM for Brd2(2) and Brd2(1), respectively).
 Exhibits 20-fold selectively for the second over the first bromodomain.

 Sold under licence from the University of Dundee.